frcode/python-ibmdb-wiki/APIs.md

 **Return Values**

-Returns a statement resource with a result set containing rows containing the following columns:
+An IBM_DBStatement with a result set containing rows containing the following columns:
 * TABLE_CAT - Name of the catalog.
 The value is `None` if this table does not have catalogs.
 * TABLE_SCHEM - Name of the schema.
 * TABLE_NAME - Name of the table or view.